 A modern farmhouse in Texas | FAB Architecture

 Today we have a small modern farmhouse in Austin, Texas.
-With three bedrooms in a fairly compact floor plan of 1,531 ft2 (142 m2), this is a small house suitable for a family.
+With three bedrooms in a fairly compact floor plan, this is a small house suitable for a family.
 It is located in Austin’s Agave neighborhood, a subdivision development of moderately-priced modern houses.

 Austin firm FAB Architecture designed the house with the simple lines and utilitarian detailing of an agrarian homestead.
 The house is long and narrow, essentially a one room wide layout with a saddlebag bumpout to one side for the stairwell.
 The narrow plan is an advantage in Austin’s climate.
 Having windows on at least two sides of the major rooms allows for effective natural cross-ventilation.
 The straightforward plan and simple roof form should also be economical to build.